larsr1996/larsr1996.github.io/_pages/about.md

 ## Peer-reviewed publications

-1. L. Reichwein, J. Thomas, A. Golovanov, I. Yu.
+1. L. Reichwein, J. Thomas, A. A. Golovanov, I. Yu.
 Kostyukov, and A. Pukhov, *Fixing E-field divergence in strongly non-linear wakefields in homogeneous plasma*, Plasma Phys.
 Control.
 Fusion **62**, 115017 (2020)
 2. L. Reichwein, J. Thomas, and A. Pukhov, *Finite-emittance Wigner crystals in the bubble regime*, Laser Part.
 Beams **38**(3), pp. 176-180 (2020)
 3. L. Reichwein, J. Thomas, and A. Pukhov, *The filamented electron bunch of the bubble regime*, Laser Part.
 Beams **38**(2), pp. 121-127 (2020)
 4. L. Reichwein, J. Thomas, and A. Pukhov, *Two-dimensional structures of electron bunches in relativistic plasma cavities*, Phys.
 Rev. E **98**, 013201 (2018)